-This workshop will use PS3010.
+This course will use LGH clay.
 As a group participants can choose two glazes from our class set.
 Completed work will be glazed and fired by NPS technicians.
 Work will take approximately three weeks to be fired and be ready for collection.
 Students will be emailed when work is ready.

 Please bring along your own towel and apron.

 Introduction to the design process through exercises in drawing, sketching and model making.

 Developing conceptual ideation through observing personal objects and painting.
 Bring your special image or object this week.